huzor/Awesome_Admin/README.md

 # SysAdmin_BashScripts
-Collection of Bash Scripts to administer Rhel7 and Solaris
+Collection of Bash Scripts and notes to administer Rhel7 and Solaris